Coach Trip: Series 18: "Road to Barcelona" (2019)

 Similar system to Celebrity Coach Trip.

-Celebrity
+Celebrity series

 Series 1 (2010)

 Celebrity Coach Trip 1 is the first series of Celebrity Coach Trip which was filmed from 6 to 20 September 2010 and began airing on 8 November 2010.
 The series featured a variety of celebrity couples on a 10-day tour, the couples get to vote off the other couples that they do not get along with.
-On the last day of the coach trip the remaining couples vote for the couple that they want to win the £1,000 prize for charity.
+On the last day of the coach trip, the remaining couples vote for the couple that they want to win the £1,000 prize for charity.
 The first day of the coach trip started in Prague and the last day of the trip ended in Venice.
-Tour guide Brendan Sheerin, narrator Dave Vitty, coach driver Paul Donald and the MT09 MTT registration all returned for this series, which aired on Channel 4.
+Tour guide Brendan Sheerin, narrator David Vitty, coach driver Paul Donald and the MT09 MTT registration all returned for this series, which aired on Channel 4.

 The Voting system on this series was: